 - Tend to be available from specialist stores or online.

 - Tend to have smaller chutes needing fruit and veggies cut into small pieces; and you sometimes need to give them a good shove.

-To find out, we sent samples of carrot juice, orange juice and green juice from all the juicers – nine slow and six fast juicers to a lab to be analysed for minerals (calcium, iron, magnesium).
-We also had the Vitamin C measured straight after juicing in the CHOICE labs.
-When we've conducted this analysis the results suggest there's generally no type of juicer that fares better or worse for this, so we no longer test for this.
+In the past we've sent samples of carrot juice, orange juice and green juice to a lab to be analysed for minerals (calcium, iron, magnesium).
+We've also measured Vitamin C straight after juicing in the CHOICE labs.
+When we've conducted this analysis the results suggest there's generally no type of juicer that fares better or worse for this, so we no longer conduct these tests.
 Results can vary depending on factors such as seasonality, for instance.